ultrafez/dotfiles/README.md

 Install Package Control and then restart Sublime a few times to finish setting everything up.

 * `zshrc` - zsh config script.
 Includes oh-my-zsh settings and common shell config from `shrc`.
 Any shell changes should be made in `shrc` if possible.
-Include it in ~/.zshrc like so:
+Include it in ~/.zshrc like so (before sourcing oh-my-zsh):

 ```
 source ~/dotfiles/zshrc